astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 \end{bmatrix}
 ```
 The fact that the numbers on the diagonal are not always one tells us
 that a sphere is not flat.

 The metric contains all the information we might need to know about
 the distribution of matter/energy in a given volume of spacetime,
 because the shape of the metric is determined by the distribution of
 matter/energy according to Einstein's equation.
 In the same way that
 the electric field tell you where the sources of electricity are, the
 metric tells you where the sources of gravity are.
+There is more
+about the metric in Chapter 3, and we will return to a few special
+metrics of interest in Chapter 14.

 ## Geodesics